← Back to blog

 Our Verdict

 If you want the most versatile, affordable AI wearable that doesn't lock you into a single ecosystem, Pinclaw is the best choice in 2026.
-At $99 with a free BYOK option, it has the lowest barrier to entry.
+At $129 hardware with a $29/month Pro subscription, it has the lowest total cost of ownership.
 Multi-model support means you're always using the best AI available.
 And the OpenClaw plugin system gives it extensibility that no other device matches.

 If you primarily want a meeting transcription tool, the Limitless Pendant is excellent at that specific job.
 If you want a camera-equipped wearable for visual AI and don't mind the ecosystem lock-in, Meta Ray-Ban is the most polished option — but only for outdoor use.